home-assistant/addons/openthread_border_router/DOCS.md

 Yellow as well as Home Assistant SkyConnect are both capable to run OpenThread.
 This add-on automatically installs the necessary firmware on these systems.

+If you are using Home Assistant Yellow, choose `/dev/ttyAMA1` as device.

 ### Alternative radios

 The website [openthread.io maintains a list of supported platforms][openthread-platforms]